Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 30 projects that could impact this region.
-Notable initiatives include Kogarah North Urban Design Strategy Implementation, Serenity Gardens Rockdale, The Rise, and Kogarah Public School Upgrade.
-Below is a list of projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 30 projects likely affecting the region.
+Notable initiatives include Kogarah North Urban Design Strategy Implementation, Ganellen Kogarah Town Centre Redevelopment, The Rise project, and Kogarah Public School Upgrade.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.